 Select when sales are loaded from Amazon.
-User has the option between loading paid sales or fully shipped sales.
+The user has the option between loading paid sales or fully shipped sales.

-DEAR - Amazon Integration allows two options for order consolidation.
+The DEAR – Amazon Integration allows two options for order consolidation:

 No Consolidation indicates that sales will be captured from Amazon as they occur.
 Daily Consolidation will consolidate all orders from that day into a single order.
 When Daily Consolidation is chosen, an additional setting becomes available: Consolidation Time.
 This is your local time when all pending orders aggregated during the day will be processed.

-See Pending Order Processing section for more details below.
+See the Pending Order Processing section for more details below.

 For the pending order processing to be successful, an existing customer must be selected.

-When Consolidation Type is Daily Consolidation, this customer is used to create a new sale task which will combine all daily sales.
+When the Consolidation Type is Daily Consolidation, this customer is used to create a new sale task, which will combine all daily sales.
 A customer can be created just for this purpose.

 When No Consolidation is selected, DEAR uses the customer company name as the customer name, unless the company name was not specified.
-In this case customer contact name is used instead.
+In this case, the customer contact name is used instead.